shalb/cdev-examples/aws/eks-model/README.md

 ### Changing nodes size and type

-Lets imagine we have a large model and we need to serve it with some really large instances.
-But we'd like to use spot-instances which are cheeper.
-So we need just to change type of node-group:
+Let's imagine we have a large model, and we need to serve it with some really large instances.
+But we'd like to use spot instances which are cheaper.
+So we need to change the type of the node group:

 ```yaml
     gpu-nodes: